Welcome To The

 About the Extension and 4-H Center.....

-The Boone County Extension staff is very excited about our new home.
-The office is located on Hwy.
+The Boone County Extension office is located on Hwy.
 123, south of North Arkansas College on the Boone County Extension and 4-H Center property.
 Staff members are Nita Cooper, County Extension Agent-Staff Chair; Denyse Hensley, 4-H Program Assistant; Mike McClintock, County Extension Agent – Agriculture; Trudy McManus, County Extension Agent – Family and Consumer Sciences; and Kathy Rawlingson, Administrative Support Supervisor.

 The Boone County Extension and 4-H Center was made possible by the generous donation of 40 acres by the Pattie family and the support of our Boone County 4-H Foundation and Quorum Court.
 The center is located on land that was originally part of the Olvey Hereford Ranch.
 Boone County Farm Bureau Board provided funds to refurbish an existing barn located on the property.
 The barn has local historical significance as a "one of a kind" facility.
 It was once an icon for area beef cattle producers due to its progressive design.

-Decision making, communication, teamwork, and leadership.....these are important life skills.
+Citizenship, decision making, communication, teamwork, and leadership.....these are important life skills.
 The 4-H program prides itself in helping youth develop these much needed skills.
-Boone County 4-H'ers worked to develop these skills by practicing for the Arkansas Beef Quiz Bowl, Livestock Skills, and Livestock Judging contests.

 Estate Planning for Farmers and Homeowners